Logmanager documentation

 Default classification is shown in the example.

-Classification can contain one rule, when there is only one classification for one device.
-In case of servers, classification can be defined so that one classification includes more rules for all services, which are sending messages to the Logmanager from the server.
-Classification may be created, where a list of IP addresses is defined for one type of devices, from which the messages are sent to the Logmanager.
+A classification can contain one rule, where there is only one classification for one device.
+In case of servers, classification can be defined so that one classification includes more rules for all services, which are sending messages to Logmanager from the server.
+A classification may be created, where a list of IP addresses is defined for one type of devices, from which the messages are sent to Logmanager.

 Rules for Classifiers

-Classifier must contain a block to create overall condition.
-It is automatically in the blockly schema.
+Classifiers must contain a block to create overall condition.
+It is created automatically in the blockly schema.

 • pass to parser: final block for transfer of the message to parser,